Mr Michael Knopp

 Assisting a partnership institution in Norway with their successful application to the Norwegian Ministry of Education to become a degree-granting university-college; and

-Negotiating the agreement to have the Marngrook Footy Show, Australia's popular indigenous television program, broadcast live throughout Australia from the Deakin University Broadcast Studio in 2009, 2010 and 2013.
+Negotiating the agreement to have the Marngrook Footy Show, Australia's most popular indigenous television program, broadcast live throughout Australia from the Deakin Broadcast Studio in 2009 - 2010 and 2013 - 2016;

 Prior to joining Deakin University in 2005, Michael held the position of Associate Director, Major Projects, Office of the Vice President (Resources), Swinburne University of Technology (Melbourne), from 2000 to 2004.
-While in this role, he served 17 months as the Acting Director of Swinburne Tummasiri, the Thailand campus of Swinburne University.
-Prior to that, he worked on-site for four months in Sarawak, Malaysia to help establish Swinburne University of Technology Sarawak located on the island of Borneo.
+While in this role, he served 17 months as the Acting Director of Swinburne's campus In Thailand and worked on-site for four months in Malaysia to help establish the Swinburne Sarawak campus located on the island of Borneo.
 During this time he was also involved in: